moq-wg/moq-transport/draft-lcurley-moq-transport.md

 the distribution chain necessitates intermediary origins which re-package the media content.
 While specialization can have its benefits, there are gains in efficiency to be had in not having to re-package content.
-A goal of MoQT is to develop a single protocol which can be used for transmission from contribution to distribution.
+A goal of MOQT is to develop a single protocol which can be used for transmission from contribution to distribution.
 A related goal is the ability to support existing encoding and packaging schemas, both for backwards compatibility and for interoperability with